-When you reserve your adventure with Dvorak Rafting & Kayak Expeditions, you will be taken care of from the time you meet us until we send you on your way at the end.
+When you reserve your adventure, you will be taken care of from the time you meet us until we send you on your way at the end.
 We will schedule pre trip meetings to check our lists and finalize last minute details before you fly, shuttle or walk to the river launch sites.
 We will fit you out with your personal floatation device (PFD), issue your waterproof bag for personal gear to transfer your river gear into, confirm your camping equipment is there (tents/sleeping bags/pads/rain gear/wetsuit/boots etc.) and gather everyone to the circle for introductions and a river safety talk.
 Once we are a river family, we will designate the rafters and kayakers to their crafts and we will be on our way.
 “We are now officially on “River Time”

 Tents or Castle?

 Some like it wet and wild.
 Others like it quaint and calm.
-Just like our selection of nine rivers in the southwest Dvoraks offer you choices; sleep under the stars in your skivvies, tent on a sandy riverbank, cozy up in a bed & breakfast or luxury base camp with us on the Arkansas River Center in walled tents with the hot showers right next door!
+You have choices; sleep under the stars in your skivvies, tent on a sandy riverbank, cozy up in a bed & breakfast or luxury base camp with us on the Arkansas River Center in walled tents with the hot showers right next door!
 Great granite fireplace and pavilion for families, corporate groups and afternoon Bar B.Q. after a day of rafting.